 Frequently Asked Questions

-A. No. The legislation requires you to reach age 70½ by the date you make the gift.
+No. The legislation requires you to reach age 70½ by the date you make the gift.

-A. Yes.
-Direct rollovers to a qualified charity can be made only from an IRA.
+Yes.
+Direct gifts to a qualified charity can be made only from an IRA.
 Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to Caramoor Center for Music and the Arts.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.

-A. No. You can give any amount under this provision, as long as it is $100,000 or less this year.
+No. You can give any amount under this provision, as long as it is no more than $100,000 per year.
 If your IRA is valued at more than $100,000, you can transfer a portion of it to fund a charitable gift.

-A. No. Under the law, you can give a maximum of $100,000.
+No. Under the law, you can give a maximum of $100,000 per year.
 For example, you can give each organization $50,000 this year or any other combination that totals $100,000 or less.
 Any amount of more than $100,000 in one year must be reported as taxable income.

-A. If you have a spouse (as defined by the IRS) who is 70½ or older and has an IRA, he or she can also give up to $100,000 from his or her IRA.
+If you have a spouse (as defined by the IRS) who is 70½ or older, they can also give any amount up to $100,000 from their IRA.

 - Seek the advice of your financial or legal advisor.

-Legal Name: Caramoor Center for Music and the Arts, Inc.
+Legal name: Caramoor Center for Music and the Arts, Inc.

-Address: 149 Girdle Ridge Road, Katonah, NY 10536
+Legal address: 149 Girdle Ridge Road, Katonah, NY 10536

-Federal Tax ID Number: 13-5643627
+Federal tax ID number: 13-5643627

+Information contained herein was accurate at the time of posting.
 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.
 A copy of our most recently filed financial report is available from the Charities Registry on the New York State Attorney General’s website (www.charitiesnys.com) or, upon request, by contacting the New York State Attorney General, Charities Bureau, 28 Liberty Street, New York, NY 10005, or us at 149 Girdle Ridge Road, Katonah, NY 10536.
 You also may obtain information on charitable organizations from the New York State Office of the Attorney General at www.charitiesnys.com or (212) 416-8401.